TownyAdvanced/TownyFlight/README.md

 - townyflight.alltowns - allows players to use /tfly in any town, but not the wilderness.
 - townyflight.bypass - default to Ops, bypasses removal of flight, use /tfly anywhere.

+---

+## Config:
+- Config auto-updates with new features while keeping your old settings intact (like Towny.)
+- Includes all language strings in case translation is required.

+- options.auto_Enable_Flight
+  - default: false
+  - If set to true, players entering their town will have flight auto-enabled.
+  - When set to true, the plugin will use slightly more resources due to the EnterTown listener.
+- options.auto_Enable_Silent
+  - default: false
+  - If set to true, players entering their town will have flight auto-enabled without being notified in chat
+- options.disable_During_Wartime
+  - default: true
+  - If set to false, players can still fly in their town while war is active.
+- options.disable_Combat_Prevention
+  - default: false
+  - If set to false, TownyFlight will not prevent combat from player who fly or take their flight away.
+- options.show_Permission_After_No_Permission_Message
+  - default: true
+  - If set to false, the language.noPermission message will not display the permission node.

+---

 I'm open to new features and willing to fix any bugs found.